barry-ha/Griduino/docs/ASSEMBLY.md

 <h2>5.
 Before You Use It</h2>

 Snap a coin cell battery (3-volt CR1220 lithium) into the battery holder.
-Flat side is positive (+) and is installed facing up.
+Flat side is positive (+) and faces up.

-Plug in the display board.
-Check the pin alignment.
+Plug in the display board, checking the pin alignment on all four corners.

-You should now have a completed Griduino GPS kit.
-Congratulations!
+You should now have a completed Griduino GPS kit. **Congratulations!**

 Before you connect power, make a detailed visual inspection under a magnifier and good light.
 Look for *un*soldered pads and fix them.
 Look for possible solder bridges that may have formed between adjacent pads.
 Remove any surplus solder or solder bridges with desoldering braid.